 Urine testing should not suggest other causes of renal failure (eg, glomerulonephritis, hypertensive emergency).
 On urinalysis, there should be few cells or casts in the sediment, and protein excretion is usually < 1 g/day (it is occasionally higher and in the nephrotic range).

 Ultrasonography should be done to exclude other causes of renal failure.
 It may show that kidney size is reduced.
 Renal biopsy is done only if the diagnosis remains unclear.

-Treatment involves strict BP control (see Overview of Hypertension : General Treatment).
+Treatment involves strict BP control (see page Overview of Hypertension : General Treatment).
 The BP goal is < 140/90 mm Hg, although < 130/80 mm Hg is more appropriate for patients with diabetes or chronic kidney disease with proteinuria.
 Most experts suggest using an angiotensin II receptor blocker or an ACE inhibitor for patients who have proteinuria.
 Ca channel blockers, thiazide diuretics, and ß-blockers can be used as needed; most patients require combination therapy for BP control.
 Weight loss, exercise, and salt and water restriction also help control BP.
-Chronic kidney disease should be managed (see Chronic Kidney Disease : Prognosis).
+Chronic kidney disease should be managed (see page Chronic Kidney Disease : Prognosis).

 Chronic hypertension can cause benign hypertensive arteriolar nephrosclerosis, resulting in chronic kidney disease and, infrequently, end-stage renal disease.